IhorHorchakov/kafka-multi-node-cluster/README.md

 -----
 **Consumers, consumer groups, fail-over**
 A consumer group is a group of consumers that share the same group id.
-When a topic is consumed by consumers in the same group, every record will be delivered to only one consumer.
+Consumers in the same consumer group split the partitions among them.
 This way you can ensure parallel processing of records from a topic.
 When a new consumer is started it will join a consumer group (this happens under the hood) and Kafka will then ensure that each partition is consumed by only one consumer from that group.

 So, if you have a topic with two partitions and only one consumer in a group, that consumer would consume records from both partitions.